 All students have a personalised curriculum following the National Curriculum at Key Stages 2, 3 and 4, and we are currently developing our post 16 provision.
-At Hedgeway School we offer a ‘stage’ rather than ’age’ provision where students learn alongside others with similar attainment levels in core subjects.
+Aurora Hedgeway School offers a ‘stage’ rather than ’age’ provision where students learn alongside others with similar attainment levels in core subjects.

 Focus is placed on social-emotional aspects of learning and student progress is carefully monitored to enable us to adjust programmes as needed to maximise their chances of success.
 There are a range of learning opportunities available and students benefit from an enhanced curriculum which includes life skills as well as accessing subjects such as Horticulture, Food Technology and languages.

 Core subjects include English, Maths, Science, PSHE and Computing and students can also study Geography, History, Music and Art.
-As a registered Exam Centre, we offer GCSEs and ASDAN accreditation.
-Students can also study for a range of vocational qualifications.
+As a registered Exam Centre, students can study for a range of academic and vocational qualifications.

 Students are encouraged to participate with group work and also to spend time in other parts of the school.
-Some older students support others in their lessons and each week everyone meets for Pupil Parliament, where achievements are celebrated and any concerns shared and talked through.
+Some older students support others in their lessons and each week everyone meets for Pupil Parliament, where achievements are celebrated and any issues shared and discussed.

-Two new children's homes will support a total of 10 residents, each with their own room.
+Two new children's homes support 6 and 4 residents, each with their own room.
 The houses have a mix of en-suite and shared bathroom facilities.
 There are communal spaces for socialising and dining, which give young people space to meet and get involved in daily activities or to simply relax.

-Each house has a large kitchen and choosing, preparing and cooking meals is part of the daily routine to develop independence and daily living skills.
+Each house has been creatively designed to provide a homely and relaxed living environment.
+They have a large kitchen and choosing, preparing and cooking meals is part of the daily routine to develop independence and daily living skills.
 This includes shopping at nearby supermarkets and shops, visiting cafés and getting involved in the many leisure activities on offer in the local community and Bristol City.